Father's Day: Japan

 In Japan, Father's Day (父の日) is celebrated on the third Sunday of June and is not a public holiday.
 Common presents are sake, shochu, fashion items, some kinds of gourmet food, sports equipment and various sweets.

 Kazakhstan

 Since 2012, Kazakhstan celebrates Defender of the Fatherland Day (Отан Қорғаушы күні) to commemorate the foundation of the armed forces.
 It is also called Army Day and it is celebrated on 7 May.
-Kazakh society perceives it as ‘a men’s day’ and honoring men so it is vaguely a celebration of fathers.
+Kazakh society perceives it as 'a men's day' and honoring men so it is vaguely a celebration of fathers.

 Malaysia

-In Malaysia, Father's Day falls on the third Sunday of June.
+In Malaysia, Father's Day is celebrated on the third Sunday of June and is not a public holiday.

 Mongolia

 The Mongolian Men's Association began the celebration of Father's Day on 8 August 2005.

 Nepal

 The Nepalese Hindus as well as the Newars in Nepal honors fathers on the day of Kushe aunsi (कुशे औंसी), which occurs in late August or early September, depending on the year, since it depends on the lunar calendar.
 According to Hindu calendar, the festival falls on the new moon day of Bhadra month.
 It is also known as Gokarna Aunsi or Pitri Tirpani Aunsi.

 In recent years, Nepalese non–Hindus have also adopted the Kushe Aunsi day.
 It is commonly known as Buwaako mukh herne din (बुवाको मुख हेर्ने दिन) or Abu ya Khwa Swoyegu in Nepal Bhasa.
 The celebration of the festival has been modernized in some ways in recent years.
 Children worship their father on this day, put tika on his forehead and give him sweets, delicacies and gifts as a part of celebration.
-In return, the father bless good fortune to his children.
+In return, the father blesses good fortune to his children.

 On the new moon day (Amavasya), it is traditional to pay respect to one's deceased father; Hindus go to the Shiva temple of Gokarneswor Mahadev, in Gokarna, a suburb of Kathmandu while Buddhists go to Jana Bahal (Seto Machhendranath or white Tara) temple in Kathmandu.

 Traditionally, in the Kathmandu Valley, the south-western corner is reserved for women and women-related rituals, and the north-eastern is for men and men-related rituals.
 The worship place for Mata Tirtha Aunsi ('Mother Pilgrimage New Moon') is located in Mata Tirtha in the south-western half of the valley, while the worship place for Gokarna Aunsi is located in the north-eastern half.
 This division is reflected in many aspects of the life in the Kathmandu Valley.